 There are critical steps to ensure that your business complies with the CoR laws in NSW, QLD, ACT, VIC, TAS, or SA.

-As the legislation calls for businesses to meet safety standards, no two systems may always look alike, and no one system may work for a specific company, especially if it has a particular type of transport task, which is vastly different to mainstream transport tasks.
+While the legislation calls for businesses to meet safety standards, no two systems may always look alike, and no one system may work for a specific company, especially if it has a particular type of transport task, which is vastly different to mainstream transport tasks.

 However, there is a framework that works across the board to meet a level of compliance.

-Chain of Responsibility Policy Statement
+Safety Policy Statement

 This is the most often overlooked, but also the most crucial of elements in any safety system.

 There are many ways you can enhance your employees understanding of CoR, and you can provide toolbox talks regularly.
 You can have a chain of responsibility training provider attend your workplace.
-Alternatively, you can even opt for CoR online courses explicitly aimed at those employees who are time-poor and which are critical to your organisation’s success.
+Alternatively, you can even opt for CoR online courses explicitly aimed at those employees who are time-poor and which are critical to your organisations’ success.

 Accredited training often focuses on Fatigue, or Load Restraint and does not cater for everyday needs of warehouse staff, such as forklift drivers or warehouse managers.
 To meet CoR legislation in NSW or any other state part of the Heavy Vehicle National Law, you only need to consider awareness training to supplement your employee’s awareness through on the job toolbox reinforcement.
-It is not legally required that you include VET training courses, unless you require specific accreditation in your business.
+It is not legally required that you include VET training courses unless you require specific accreditation in your business.

 Chain of Responsibility Laws in Summary